Canlubang: Canlubang Sugar Estate

 The Americans sold the estate to Vicente Madrigal on the onset of the Japanese occupation of the Philippines.
 In 1948, Madrigal was unable to run the estate successfully due to labor unrest.
-He offered the estate to a good friend, The Honourable José Yulo, a bright lawyer and legal counsel of the estate since 1927 who had served as Speaker of the House of Representatives before World War II and Chief Justice of the Supreme Court during the Japanese Occupation.
+He offered the estate to a good friend, José Yulo, a bright lawyer and legal counsel of the estate since 1927 who had served as Speaker of the House of Representatives before World War II and Chief Justice of the Supreme Court during the Japanese Occupation.
 The Yulos improved its financial and social status within two years through progressive reforms.
 His wife, Doña Cecilia Araneta Yulo of Iloilo, was instrumental in the construction of a school (now Rizal Institute), the church of St. Joseph, civic and recreational centers, and the first outdoor drive-in cinema.
 Sports facilities such as a baseball field, swimming pools, tennis courts, bowling lanes, and a golf course were also built.
 The company was also expanded into a pulp facility known as Canlubang Pulp which purchased more than 80% of the total abaca produced in the country.

 During the 1970s, less land was available for sugarcane since planters sold their land to developers or converted them into subdivisions.
 Profit of the mill was decreasing.
 The Yulo family realized a need for a comprehensive master plan for the estate.
 They sought the assistance of National Artist for Architecture Leandro V. Locsin, married to Cecilia Yulo-Locsin, and the Canlubang Urban Project was born.
 Locsin designed Canlubang as a pioneer sustainable satellite city to attract investors in Laguna.
 In 1972, the first integrated industrial park was built outside Metro Manila.
 Canlubang became the catalyst of what is now known as Project CALABARZON.